 HOW TOPIC CLUSTERS LEVERAGE KEYWORDS

-To fully leverage SEO, each topic cluster will need the support of (well researched and high performing) keywords that allow the page to be trailed and ranked in Google.
+To fully leverage SEO, each topic cluster will need the support of well-researched and high-performing keywords (a.k.a SEO keywords strategy) that allow the page to be trailed and ranked in Google.
 With a strong foundation of keywords, your topic cluster will, in turn, support its fellow content.

 This is an example of a tool, SEMRush, that can help you determine the best keyword for your topic cluster: